 The Associate Director, Financial Accounting and Systems will evaluate the count procedures applied and determine how these procedures may be modified to improve the next count.
 The best time to make adjustments to the following year's inventory instructions is immediately after the current year’s count is completed.

 - Delegations- Contract, Financial, Staffing and tender Policy

 - ICT Asset Disposal Process

 The Associate Director Financial Accounting & Systems is responsible for the development, compliance, monitoring and review of this Procedure.
 He/she is also responsible for putting in place systems and procedures to correctly account for the fixed assets of the University and maintaining the Asset Register.

-Responsibility for the control and safe custody of portable and attractive item remains with the Portfolio/Faculty or Section who makes the purchase decision/acquires the item.
+Responsibility for the control and safe custody of portable and attractive item remains with the Portfolio/School or Section who makes the purchase decision/acquires the item.